 Descriptive (bibliographic) metadata consists of metadata used to describe and cite an item.
 Examples of bibliographic metadata include authors, titles, pages, dates.
-The bibliographic metadata you register with Crossref is used in two significant ways:
+The bibliographic metadata you register with us is used in two significant ways:

 - Matching DOIs to citations